-Enter the total of all the various categories of taxable income shown in the "Income" section of Schedule K of the PTE's federal Form 1065 or Form 1120S.
-It may be helpful to use the worksheet below to summarize the income, but note that the worksheet lines may not correspond exactly to every item on the Schedule K. If you are an "electing large partnership," see the paragraph labeled "Electing large partnerships" following the Line 3 instructions below.
+Enter the total of all the various categories of taxable income shown in the "Income" section of Schedule K of the PTE's federal Form 1065 or Form 1120-S. It may be helpful to use the worksheet below to summarize the income, but note that the worksheet lines may not correspond exactly to every item on the Schedule K.

-Ordinary income (loss) from trade or business
+1. Ordinary income (loss) from trade or business

-Net income (loss) from rental real estate
+2. Net income (loss) from rental real estate

-Net income (loss) from other rental activity
+3. Net income (loss) from other rental activity

-Interest income
+4. Interest income

-Dividend income
+5. Dividend income

-Royalty income
+6. Royalty income

-Other portfolio income
+7. Other portfolio income

-Net short-term capital gain (loss)
+8. Net short-term capital gain (loss)

-Net long-term capital gain (loss)
+9. Net long-term capital gain (loss)

-Net IRC § 1231 gain (loss)
+10. Net IRC § 1231 gain (loss)

-Other taxable income (loss)
+11. Other taxable income (loss)

-Total of taxable income amounts (This is a Virginia calculation; there is not a total on Schedule K of federal
+12. Total of taxable income amounts (This is a Virginia calculation; there is not a total on Schedule K of federal Form 1065 or Form 1120-S.)